alessandromazza93/SDM_2024/README.md

 # SDM_2024

-# Open the file named "ReinforcementLearning.ipynb" and then click on "Open with CoLab", to go to the page for simulating a RL block
+Open the file named "ReinforcementLearning.ipynb" and then click on "Open in Colab", to go to the page for simulating a RL block